Webhooks

 When a verification is successful, the entities array will contain one or more of the following:

-• employment_history: Detailed employment records from IMSS/ISSSTE
+• employment: Detailed employment records from IMSS/ISSSTE

 • invoices: Invoice and payment history from payroll and invoicing systems